pickles976/Angstrom/HUMAN.md

     - [ ] orm.scm
         - [ ] add comment sections to the bottom of each page
 - [ ] get it working in-situ
+- [ ] make the database location configurable in settings
+- [ ] turn all the stuff in `framework` into modules so they dont need relative paths for exporting
+- [ ] deploy

+- [ ] update docs
+    - [ ] organize by location
+    - [ ] make sure that they all work

 DONE